seangenabe/wanikani-notifier/readme.md

 # wanikani-notifier

-Wanikani new lessons and reviews notifier
+WaniKani new lessons and reviews notifier

 ## Usage